CermakM/CodinGame/README.md

 # CodinGame
-Solution for CodinGame  written in C++
+Solution for CodinGame tasks

+Try it yourself at https://www.codingame.com/home!